Brennan-Clinch/Project2/Business Analysis.md

 ![](BUSINE~2/unnamed-chunk-6-1.png)<!-- -->

-Looking at the plots, it appears our data is extremely skewed with most of the number of images being around zero especially when share category was equal to 'few', so while most images were not a lot and were mostly zero, the less the shares the fewer the number of images for each article in the Business channel.
+Looking at the plots, it appears our data is extremely skewed with most of the number of images being around zero especially when share category was equal to 'many', so while most images were not a lot and were mostly zero, the less the shares the fewer the number of images for each article in the Business channel.

 ``` r
 g<-ggplot(data=trainData,aes(x=num_videos, fill=sharecategory))